The University of British Columbia

 • Professors and teaching assistants (TAs) are available after class and during office hours to help with assignments and difficult material.
 Don’t be afraid to ask.

-• UBC Chapman Learning Commons has additional resources and tools to help you learn more effectively.
+• UBC Chapman Learning Commons has helpful resources and tools for learning more effectively.

-Professors have limited time to cover course material in lectures, so they tend to focus on what’s most important.
+Professors have limited time to cover course material in lectures, so they focus on what’s most important.
 Stay on top of your reading and assignments, and consider lectures as an opportunity to review material you’ve already covered on your own.
-Most professors recommend studying 2-3 hours outside class for every hour you’re in class.
+Most professors recommend 2–3 hours of study outside class for every hour in class.

 They’re unavoidable.
 Exams are part of university life.
 Prepare the best you can but don’t get discouraged by lower-than-expected grades at first.
 Many students need time to adjust to university life.